 Similarly, with MCBT, even though a person may not require ongoing therapy, the person needs to continue using the methods to keep control over the mental illness.
 Frequently, I have seen that when clients return to therapy after having been successful with previous treatment, it is due to no longer using the methods that had helped them control the symptoms.

 3) Degree of effectiveness.
 Although MCBT is effective, most research shows that it helps about 70-80% of people.
 What this means is that 20-30% may not experience symptom relief from MCBT.
 Sometimes this is due to inadequate training and follow-through with the methods.
 Other times it may be due to the degree of severity.
 The more serious the mental illness, the more likely a person may be in the group that is not helped.
 The same thing is true of medications.
 Although medications are helpful for about 60-70% of people, the more severe the disorder, the less likely medication will provide symptom relief.
 Therefore, it is important for those with severe depression to use the combination of medication and MCBT to effectively control the symptoms.

-.
+4) Trauma.
 MCBT may need to be adjusted when a person is experiencing depression and anxiety due to having experienced trauma.
 Trauma-focused MCBT needs to be conducted by a therapist with expertise in these methods.
 Otherwise, due to the intensity of some of these methods, symptoms could worsen rather than improve.

 Once you have an understanding of what to expect from your efforts with MCBT, then you can assess whether you are using the best methods, the quality and intensity of your practice, and whether you are engaging in the methods correctly.
 Again, it is best to have someone with expertise who can help you in this assessment.